bgamari/ghc-wiki-import/replacing-gmp-notes.md

 >
 >
 > GHC does not have a custom-modified version of GMP (in fact, GHC uses the system build of GMP if that is available).
-The custom-memory configuration of GMP uses GMP's [
+The memory configuration of GMP uses GMP's [
 > Custom Allocation](http://swox.com/gmp/manual/Custom-Allocation.html#Custom-Allocation) routines.
 Alternative libraries may not have this facility built in.
 >
 >